personalfinancemanagentdashboard/ConnectDbPrompt1/replit.md

 ### Development & Deployment
 - **Python 3**: Runtime environment
 - **Replit**: Target deployment platform
+- **Local Development**: Supports SQLite for easy local setup (see LOCAL_SETUP.md)
 - No external API integrations (AI insights are rule-based calculations)

+## Recent Changes (November 2025)

+### Database Migration to SQLite
+- Added SQLite as the default database for local development
+- Configuration automatically detects environment and uses appropriate database
+- Local systems use `instance/smartfinance.db` without additional setup
+- Replit environment can still use PostgreSQL via DATABASE_URL secret

+### PDF Transaction Import Feature
+- New route: `/upload-pdf` for uploading bank statement PDFs
+- Automatic transaction extraction with intelligent categorization
+- Support for Indian currency (₹) and local payment services
+- In-memory processing ensures no sensitive data is stored on disk
+- Quick Actions menu in navigation for easy access

+### Currency Localization
+- Complete conversion from USD ($) to Indian Rupee (₹)
+- AI insights display amounts in ₹ format
+- Dashboard and all templates use ₹ symbol
+- Consistent formatting across the entire application